 Every table service style is unique, from the English style to service à la russe.
 With training, you can master them all!
-Click To TweetThere are many different types of service and table settings when you working a restaurant and hospitality industry.
+Click To TweetThere are many different types of table service and different styles, placements and functions.
 It can get confusing to understand and execute the exact right table setting but there is no space to make mistakes here.
-Luckily, there is a handy guide we will provide you which you can memorise and practise that should save the day for even the most complex of setups, or most demanding of guests!
+Luckily, there is a handy guide we will provide you which you can memorise and practise that should save the day for even the most complex of setups, or most demanding of guests.

 What are common types of table service in restaurants and hotels?

 Although this can differ from place to place, the most common types of service are the following:

 - Formal silver service

 - Russian service

 - English service

 - French service